4 min read

 Dental hygiene – Good dental hygiene for dogs includes a daily brushing.
 You can go to the vet to get toothpaste made especially for dogs or you can use baking soda to keep their teeth and gums clean.
 A soft brush dipped in baking soda can help prevent future problems with your dog’s teeth and gums.

 Baking soda is fix-all of the housekeeping world and is not without its uses for your furry friend.
 You can even use a paste of baking soda and water to treat bee stings.
-Keep in mind that any home remedy such as baking soda can cause issues for your dog or delay you from seeking treatment when necessary.
+Keep in mind that any home remedy such as baking soda may cause issues for your dog if you delay from seeking treatment when necessary.